Towards Gender Equality in Film Production

 The report was the first of a yearly edition to be published by the Film Institute.

 Sharpening the goals proved successful

 In the Film Agreement of 2013 the gender equality goal was sharpened, with production funding now to be divided equally between women and men.
-In reality this meant that at the end of 2015 the total sum of funding should have been distributed to 50 percent women and 50 percent men, in the professional categories of director, script writer and producer.
+In reality this meant that by the end of the agreement period (2016) the total sum of funding should have been distributed to 50 percent women and 50 percent men, in the professional categories of director, script writer and producer.
 This goal was very close to being reached, as is shown in the graph, but since there was still a lot left to do (see the slump in the figures regarding female screenwriters and directors during the shorter data period, 2017), the work continues.
 And as part of the continuing work a new action plan was published in July 2016, called Goal 2020: Gender equality in film production, both in front of and behind the camera.
 (Read more below)